Department of Huancavelica

-Huancavelica (/es/) is a department of Peru.
+Huancavelica (/es/; Wankawillka) is a department of Peru.
 It is bordered by the departments of Lima and Ica in the west, Junín in the north, and Ayacucho in the east.
-It has an area of 22,131.47 km2 and a population of 347,639 (2017 census).
+It has an area of 22,131.47 km2 and a population of 371,909 (2025 census).
 It is administered by a regional government.
 Its capital is the city of Huancavelica.

+History

+The department was created by the Reglamento Provisional de Elecciones, published on April 26, 1822, which established the department of Huancavelica alongside those of Arequipa, Cuzco, Huamanga and Puno.